Sultanate of Cirebon: Sunan Gunung Jati (1479–1568)

 Now comes Java and we must speak of the kings within the hinterland.
 The land of Cheroboam (Cherimon), the land of Japura, the land of Locarj (Losari), the land of Tateguall (Tegal), the land of Camaram (Semarang), the land of Demaa (Demak), Tidumar (Tidunan), the land of Japara (Jepara), the land of Ramee (Rembang), the land of Tobam (Tuban), the land of Cedayo (Sedayu), the land of Agasij (Grisee or Gresik), the land of Curubaya (Surabaya), the land of Gamda, the land of Blambangan, the land of Pajarucam (Pajarakan), the land of Camtã, the land of Panarunca (Panarukan), the land of Chamdy, and when its ended we will speak of the great island of Madura.

 According to the report, Cirebon was identified as Cheroboam or Cherimon.
 In 1515 Cirebon was no longer under the authority of the Hindu Sunda Kingdom, but rather identified as Java's north coast port.
 It referred to Cirebon as an established Muslim state, just like those of Demak and Gresik.

 After the news of the Portuguese-Sunda alliance in 1522 became known, Gunungjati nevertheless asked the Demak Sultanate to send troops to Banten.
 It was likely his son, Hasanudin, who commanded this military operation in 1527, just as the Portuguese fleet was arriving on the coast at Sunda Kelapa, to capture these towns.

 Gunungjati had Hasanudin named king of Banten by the Sultan of Demak who, in turn, offered Hasanudin his sister's hand in marriage.
 Thus a new dynasty and a new kingdom was created.
 Banten became the capital of this kingdom, and was held as a province under the Sultanate of Cirebon.

 Under Gunungjati, the Sultanate of Cirebon enjoyed rapid growth and rose to become a prominent kingdom in the region.
-The thriving coastal port city became the centre of trade as well as a Islamic learning and dissemination center.
+The thriving coastal port city became the centre of trade as well as an Islamic learning and dissemination center.
 The port town attracted traders from Arabia to China.
 Gunungjati is believed to be the founder of the dynasty that ruled both the Sultanate of Cirebon and Banten.
 He is also credited as the proselytiser of Islam in West Java.
 Ulamas from his court and mosque spread Islam to inland Majalengka, Kuningan, Kawali (Galuh), as well as the neighbouring coastal ports of Sunda Kelapa, and Banten.